A few weeks back I was in New Brunswick with a bunch of fitness professionals.

-Brad Pilon: My undergrad work was nutrition.
+Brad Pilon: My undergrad work was in nutrition.
 I was studying to be a dietitian.
 When I finished school I went and worked in the supplement industry for 6 years in research and development.
 I got tired of working and went back to school.

 I quit my job and went back to grad school with the plan of designing the perfect diet.

-I started out by saying “okay, let me look at fasting and see what’s wrong with it” and then I will build my awesome diet.
+I started by saying “okay, let me look at fasting and see what’s wrong with it” and then I will build my awesome diet.

 When I realized that a lot of what I thought I knew about fasting was wrong.
-I had to decide if I would continue with my own personal beliefs on dieting or I can change direction with this fasting thing and figure out how it affects the body.
+I had to decide if I would continue with my personal beliefs on dieting or if I can change direction with this fasting thing and figure out how it affects the body.